 The possibilities outlined above for new or strengthened partnerships in Europe will be explored in detail below for individual countries and accompanied by substantive policy recommendations.
 This will not include each of the countries mentioned above; rather, individual examples will be used to initiate a debate on expanding German foreign policy strategies.

-Lars Hänsel is head of “Europe and North America” in the European and International Cooperation Department;
+Lars Hänsel is head of “Europe and North America” in the European and International Cooperation Division;

-Philipp Dienstbier was Desk Officer for Eastern Europe in the European and International Cooperation Department until April 2020.
+Philipp Dienstbier was Desk Officer for Eastern Europe in the European and International Cooperation Division until April 2020.

 as a partner for strengthening a values and rules-based world order